-We crossmatch the RRISA archive with the two stellar catalogues of measured abundances: Luck (2014) and Ghazaryan et al. (2018).
-Not all entries in these catalogues have Ce abundances reported, and they are not used as we need abundance information to derive the gf-values (see below).
+We cross-match the RRISA archive with two stellar catalogs of measured abundances: Luck (2014) and Ghazaryan et al. (2018).
+Not all entries in these catalogs have Ce abundances reported, and they are not used as we need abundance information to derive the gf-values (see below).
 Luck (2014) reports abundances for 451 luminous stars including Ce measurement for 448 stars.
 RRISA contains spectra for 27 of them.
-Ghazaryan et al. (2018) reports abundances of 429 CP stars with 121 stars of Ce measurement.
-RRISA contains spectra of 8 stars.
+Ghazaryan et al. (2018) reports abundances of 429 CP stars with 121 stars having Ce measurements.
+RRISA contains the spectra of eight stars.